Sweden links riots to criminal gangs that target police

 Sweden’s National Police Commander Jonas Hysing said Monday that 26 police and 14 individuals — protesters or other people — have been injured in the riots and 20 police vehicles destroyed or damaged.

-A total of 11 people were detained and three people arrested in Malmo, a city with many residents from other countries.
+A total of 11 people were detained and three people arrested in Malmo.
 No serious injuries were reported.

 Since Thursday, in addition to Malmo, riots, unrest and violent clashes have been reported in Stockholm, the central city of Orebro, the eastern cities of Linkoping and Norrkoping and southern town of Landskrona.